Team-RTG/Realistic-Terrain-Generation/README.md

 * Create an API to allow other mods to customise terrain generation.

 # Downloads
-Latest alpha release: [RTG-1.7.10-0.0.19.jar](https://github.com/Team-RTG/Realistic-Terrain-Generation/releases/download/v0.0.19/RTG-1.7.10-0.0.19.jar) (Alpha)
+Latest beta release: [RTG-1.7.10-0.1.0.jar](http://curse.com/mc-mods/minecraft/237989-realistic-terrain-generation/2268572) (Beta)

+All downloads can also be found in the [Releases section](https://github.com/Team-RTG/Realistic-Terrain-Generation/releases) on GitHub.

-Please note that RTG is currently in alpha, which means that **it should only be used for testing purposes.**
+__(Please note that RTG is currently in beta, which means that it should primarily be used for testing purposes.
+Please backup your worlds before installing RTG if you plan on using it in your public or private mod pack.)__

-**Do not attempt to load any of your existing worlds** with this mod installed or you run the risk of corrupting them.

-Older downloads can be found in the [Releases section](https://github.com/Team-RTG/Realistic-Terrain-Generation/releases) on GitHub.

 # Installation
 1. Download and install the latest recommended version of [Forge for 1.7.10](http://files.minecraftforge.net/).
-2. [Download this mod](https://github.com/Team-RTG/Realistic-Terrain-Generation/releases) and place it in your 'mods' folder.
+2. [Download this mod](http://www.curse.com/mc-mods/minecraft/237989-realistic-terrain-generation) and place it in your 'mods' folder.
 3. For singleplayer... create a new world, click the [More World Options] button, choose 'Realistic' from the [World Type] button, then click [Create New World]
 4. For servers... use **level-type=RTG** in server.properties